 Building Healthy Relationships (BHR)

-BHR is an interactive curriculum, usually occurring over five sessions, designed to prevent dating and sexual violence.
+BHR is an interactive curriculum, usually occurring over three to nine sessions, designed to prevent dating and sexual violence.
 Specially trained educators tailor presentations to fit the time frames and specific needs of each school.
 This program is offered to area middle and high schools.
-BHR covers the following evidence-based prevention topics: gender roles and stereotypes, power, control, and equality across relationship behaviors, boundaries, sexual violence and affirmative consent, and bystander intervention.
-Our objective is for participants to leave with the shared goal of preventing violence in the future and in the possession of the skills to do just that.
-If you are interested in scheduling a BHR program, or you would like to volunteer, please contact Prevention Programs Coordinator Sam Harrell at firstname.lastname@example.org
+BHR covers the following evidenced-based prevention topics: gender roles and stereotypes; power, control, and equality across relationship behaviors; boundaries; sexual violence and affirmative consent; and bystander intervention.
+Our objective is for participants to leave with the shared goal of preventing violence in the future and in possession of the skills to do so.
+If you are interested in scheduling a BHR program, please contact Prevention Program Coordinator Lindsey Badger at email@example.com.

-Youth-Serving Agencies-Based Sexual & Dating Violence Prevention Programming
+Youth-Serving Agency-Based Sexual and Dating Violence Prevention Programming

-For area youth-serving agencies, we draw upon our BHR core lessons to bring a wide range of interactive activities, discussions, and projects to at-risk youth.
-Youth-serving agencies we have worked with include: Stepping Stones, Youth Services Bureau, Girls Inc., Boys & Girls Club, Rhinos, and Prism Youth Community.
-If your youth-serving agency is interested in prevention programming, please contact Prevention Programs Coordinator Sam Harrell at email@example.com
+For area youth-serving agencies, we draw upon our BHR and EPP core lessons to bring a wide range of interactive activities, discussions, and projects to at-risk youth.
+Youth-serving agencies we have worked with include: Banneker Center, Bloomington Afterschool Network, Boys and Girls Club, Bradford Woods, Girls, Inc., Monroe County Public Library Teen programs, Prism Youth Community, Rhinos, Stepping Stones, and the Youth Services Bureau.
+If your youth-serving agency is interested in prevention programming, please contact our Prevention Program Coordinator, Lindsey Badger at: email@example.com

-Campus & Community-Based Sexual & Dating Violence Prevention Programming
+Campus & Community-Based Adult Sexual and Dating Violence Prevention Programming

 For campus and community-based groups, we provide adult-oriented prevention education.
-Examples of campus and community-based settings we’ve served include mental health and addictions groups, Indiana University classes, conferences, festivals, churches, provider meetings, and open-to-the-public events.
-If your campus or community group is interested in prevention programming, or there is a prevention initiative you would like to see in our community, please contact Prevention Programs Coordinator Sam Harrell at firstname.lastname@example.org
+Examples of campus and community-based settings we’ve served include mental health and addictions groups, Indiana University classes, Monroe County Public Library adult programs, individuals incarcerated in the Monroe County Jail, in addition to conferences, festivals, churches, service provider meetings and open-to-the-public events.
+If your campus or community group is interested in prevention programming, or there is a prevention initiative you would like to see in our community, please contact Prevention Program Coordinator, Lindsey Badger at: firstname.lastname@example.org.

 Teen Peer Advocates (TPAs)

 TPAs are local high-school age youth empowered with information, resources, and peer advocacy skills to support youth survivors of sexual violence, dating violence, and human trafficking in our community.
 We hold a six-part Teen Peer Advocacy training program each semester.
 We also organize an MLK-inspired social justice project every January to prevent teen dating and sexual violence.
-If you, or a youth in your life, is interested in becoming a Teen Peer Advocate, contact Prevention Programs Coordinator Sam Harrell at email@example.com
+If you, or a youth in your life, are interested in becoming a Teen Peer Advocate, contact our Prevention Program Coordinator Lindsey Badger at: email@example.com.

-This is a monthly letter-writing night to incarcerated survivors of domestic violence, sexual violence, and human trafficking.
-Participants can write a loved one or hear someone’s story and send them words of support.
+Monthly letter-writing events provide participants with the opportunity to write letters of support to incarcerated survivors of domestic abuse, sexual violence, and human trafficking.
+Participants can write a loved one or hear and select a survivor’s story.
 All ages are welcome.
-This event is held the second Wednesday of each month from 7:00pm-8:00pm.
-Locations vary depending on the host (see our Facebook page).
-This event is in collaboration with New Leaf New Life, the Midwest Pages to Prisoners Project, All-Options Pregnancy Resource Center, the IU MWH Chapter, and Bloomington PRIDE.
-For more information, contact firstname.lastname@example.org.
+These events are held on the second Tuesday of each month from 7pm-8pm.
+Letter Writing Night is held over Zoom for the time being.
+These events are held in collaboration with MCPL’s NonProfit Central, New Leaf-New Life, the Midwest Pages to Prisoners Project, All-Options Pregnancy Resource Center, the IU Middle Way House Chapter, and Bloomington PRIDE.
+To register, fill out this google form.
+If you have any questions, contact firstname.lastname@example.org.